 To implement in-Apps in your application, you should create new android application in google developer console and pass some info to the plugin.
-See instructions below how to set up and run billing example scene.
+See the instructions below how to set up and run a billing example scene.

-1) Create new Application in Google Developer Console and get public license key.
+1) Create new Application in Google Developer Console and get the public license key.
 See the step below:

 Go to the Google Play Developer Console site and log in.
-You will need to register for a new developer account if you have not registered previously.
+You will need to register for a new developer account if you have not registered yet.
 To sell in-app items, you also need to have a Google Wallet merchant account.